Carbon Monoxide Alarm

 To ensure you install the right alarm for your home, and one that's compliant with your local carbon monoxide regulations, review our manual and data sheet or get in touch with our customer service team.BUY NOW

-With power inputs to suit all installations, including sealed and tamper proof batteries you can be confident your FireAngel device will protect you for years to come.
+With power inputs to suit all installations, you can be confident your FireAngel device will protect you for years to come.

 Go with CO

-Wall mount, using the two small screws provided, or leave portable to be positioned where required or taken on holiday.
+Wall mount, using the two small screws provided, or leave portable to position where required or take on holiday with you.

-The unit comes with 2 x AA batteries that can be replaced once you hear the low battery chirp.
-The sensor within the unit will deteriorate after 7 years, so to ensure you're protected we recommend you replace the unit after this time.
+The alarm comes with a sealed, tamper proof battery that will last the lifetime of the alarm.
+The sensor within the unit will deteriorate after 10 years, so to ensure you're protected, we recommend you replace the unit after this time.

 Carbon Monoxide is produced when fuels burn incompletely – this could be from a boiler, gas fire, oven, log burner or a blocked flue or chimney.
 It can also travel through walls from adjoining properties, so as well as having an alarm next to appliances in your property we would also advise you have one in living spaces and bedrooms.